jundalisay/spblist/content/en/faqs/spiritual.md

 {{< l a="Spiritual-Superphysics" >}}
 Not really.
-There are many mentalities and some are naturally vegetarian, while others are cruder and might have problems without meat.
+There are many kinds of people.
+Some are naturally vegetarian, while others are cruder and might have problems without meat.

 The main principle is that we eat food to get the chi or pranah content (Descartes' animal spirits) from it.
 This chi is a kind of energy which has wavelength just as light and electricity has.

 The goal is to raise your frequency by shortening your wavelength.
-This will make you better perceive the gaps between spacetime slices.
+This will make you better perceive the gaps between spacetime slices, just as a thinner needle can go through smaller holes.

 Carnivores such as wolves and vultures are designed to ingest lower wavelength, while herbivores ingest shorter.